 Digbeth is a hive of activity when it comes to creative workplaces, with plenty of inspiring offices, galleries, studios and converted warehouse spaces nestled in its backstreets.
 The Custard Factory has long been seen as the flagship beacon of creativity.
 The former Bird’s factory is now home to shops, cafes, studios and offices housing all sorts of creative businesses.

-Fazeley Studios offers work space for all sizes of digital and creative businesses in a stunning 19th century former chapel.
+Fazeley Studios offers a workspace for all sizes of digital and creative businesses in a stunning 19th century former chapel.
 Over the road, The Bond is a long-established community workspace for new and small businesses, providing offices and event space in a converted canalside Victorian mill.

 The Jewellery Quarter is another popular area to work, with the leafy St Pauls Square surrounded by bars and cafes, and surrounding streets lined with historic jewellery making studios occupied by established and emerging designer-makers.
 High rise office block The Big Peg specialises in offering space and support for creatives and entrepreneurs, while community housing association Midland Heart also offers unique live/work apartments and workshops in the Grade II-listed Spectacle Works.